mato/opam-rumprun/README.md

 This will build `./mir-seal` which you can rumpbake and rumprun as appropriate.

-# Mirage status on rumprun
+# MirageOS status on rumprun

-Currently the following Mirage components are working on rumprun:
+Currently the following MirageOS components are working on rumprun:

 * Block
-* Clock (However rumprun on KVM has no wall time at present)
+* Clock (However rumprun on KVM/QEMU has no wall time at present)
 * Conduit
 * Console
 * STACKV4\_socket (The socket-based network stack)